Call us on

-Whether you’re able to make a cycling accident claim, and the amount of compensation you can receive, depends on a number of factors.
-If you or a loved one have been injured as a result of a cycling accident, contact us today on 0800 056 4110 for a free initial consultation about your case.
+If you or a loved one have been injured as a result of a cycling accident, call us today on 0800 056 4110 or contact us online to arrange a free initial consultation about your case.

 The above information relates to the law in England and Wales.

 * Subject to entering into a ‘No Win No Fee’ agreement in conjunction with our Allianz Litigate insurance policy and complying with your responsibilities under its terms.